mariamsayeed/mariamsayeed/README.md

 👋 Hello, fellow developers!
-I'm [Mariam], a passionate learner and blockchain enthusiast with a focus on Solidity smart contract development.
+I'm Mariam, a passionate learner and blockchain enthusiast with a focus on Solidity smart contract development.

 💻 I have a solid foundation in HTML, CSS, and JavaScript, which I leverage to create intuitive and user-friendly web interfaces.